Gazelle FC: Stadium

 Stade Omnisports Idriss Mahamat Ouya, also named Stade Nacional, is a multi-purpose stadium located in N'Djamena, Chad.
 It is currently used mostly for football matches.
 The stadium holds 20,000 people.
 It is currently the home ground of the Chad national football team.
-It is named after former Chadian highjumper Mahamat Idriss (1942—1987).
+It is named after former Chadian highjumper Mahamat Idriss (1942–1987).

 Uniform

-Its uniform colors for home games is a white shirt with black shorts and shocks and an orange T-shirt and socks with a black shorts for away games.
-Its uniform colors in 2010 were a dark blue T-shirt and socks with yellow shorts for home games and white clothing for away games.
+The uniform for home games is a white shirt with black shorts and socks and the uniform for away games is an orange T-shirt and socks with a black shorts.
+The uniform's in 2010 were a dark blue T-shirt and socks with yellow shorts for home games and white clothing for away games.